Margaret C. Anderson: Life and career

 In March 1914, Anderson founded the avant-garde literary magazine The Little Review during Chicago's literary renaissance.
 "An organ of two interests, art and good talk about art", the monthly's first issue featured articles on Nietzsche, feminism and psychoanalysis.

 Early funding was intermittent, and for six months in 1914 she was forced out of her Lake Bluff residence at 837 West Ainslie Street in Chicago, as well as the magazine's offices at 410 S. Michigan Avenue in Chicago's historic Fine Arts Building.
 During this period, she camped with Harriet Dean, family members, and staff members on a Lake Michigan beach.

 The writer Ben Hecht described her this way:

-She was blond, shapely, with lean ankles and a Scandinavian face. ...
-I forgave her her chastity because she was a genius.
 During the years I knew her she wore the same suit, a tailored affair in robin's egg blue.
 Despite this unvarying costume she was as chic as any of the girls who model today for the fashion magazines. ...
 It was surprising to see a coiffure so neat on a noggin so stormy.

 In 1916, Anderson met Jane Heap, a spirited intellectual and artist immersed in Chicago's Arts and Crafts Movement and a former lover of the novelist Djuna Barnes.
 The two became lovers, and Anderson convinced Heap to become co-editor of The Little Review.
 Heap maintained a low profile, signing her contributions simply "JH", but she had a major impact on the success of the journal through its bold and radical content.

 For a while, Anderson and Heap published the magazine out of a ranch in Muir Woods, in the San Francisco Bay Area.